jdreese79/PiInTheSky/README.md

 2/21/19- The bonnet came in and we soldered a header to it for the raspberry pi to connect to.
 Next class we will solder the remaining headers and wires.

+2/22/19- Today we finishd the soldering.

+2/25/19- We 3D prnted the brackets that will hold the battery in place.
+We also planned out how we're going to make the slingshot and the pie slice.